Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 Does Monday mean a lot of different things to a lot of different people?
 What about the horse people?
 What does it mean to them?
 Read on to find out!

-Lots of kids are horse crazy.
-Some stick with it and others don't.
+Did you know that lots of kids are crazy for horses?
 If you are seeing any of the following signs and behaviors in your child, chances are their love of horses is here to stay!

 Did you have a bad ride on your horse?
 I'm sorry to hear that.
 Think of it this way though.
 Here are some words of encouragement for those not so great days with your horse.